-Thesis Advisory Committees for both master’s and doctoral students are formed as students are preparing their formal Thesis Proposal.
-The purpose of a Thesis Advisory Committee meeting is to provide a consultative process for the student and to ensure that:
+Thesis Advisory Committees are formed as you prepare your formal thesis proposal.
+The purpose of a Thesis Advisory Committee meeting is to provide a consultative process and to ensure that:

-For master’s students your Thesis Advisory Committee should be established early in your third term of study before significant activity e.g. data analysis and/or data collection begins.
+For master’s students, your Thesis Advisory Committee should be established early in your third term of study before significant activity e.g. data analysis and/or data collection begins.

-For doctoral students your Thesis Advisory Committee should be established early in your fourth term of study concurrently or shortly after you complete your comprehensive examination and before significant activity e.g. data analysis and/or data collection begins.
+For doctoral students, your Thesis Advisory Committee should be established early in your fourth term of study concurrently or shortly after you complete your comprehensive examination and before significant activity e.g. data analysis and/or data collection begins.

-Deviations from this time line should be noted on your Progress Report.
+Deviations from this timeline should be noted on your Progress Report.

-For both master’s and doctoral students, the membership of your Thesis Advisory Committee will include a minimum of three members: the Supervisor and/or Co-Supervisor(s) and two other graduate faculty members (one of whom may be from another Queen’s department or other university).
+For both master’s and doctoral students, the membership of your Thesis Advisory Committee will include a minimum of three members: the Supervisor and/or Co-Supervisor(s) and two other graduate faculty members (one of whom may be from another Queen’s department or another university).
 Community or other experts may be asked to participate when appropriate.

 At this meeting, members will also assess your academic preparation to carry out the thesis research.
 The Thesis Advisory Committee may recommend that you strengthen your background in the research area, for instance, by taking additional courses; engaging in a program of reading; or taking some form of technical training.
 Your Supervisor will record the discussion and decisions made at the meeting on an Advisory Committee/Thesis Proposal Meeting Form.

 After the Thesis Proposal Meeting, please submit the following documents to the SKHS Graduate Assistant via email (email@example.com):